markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 12: Deploying to an IaaS (AWS)

+- Intro to AWS
+- Creating

 Section Twelve is a very comprehensive section where you will learn how to deploy your models using  infrastructure as a service.

 In this course we just to use AWS.
 You will learn how to create and set up an AWS account, how to install a configure the AWS command line interface.
-You will learn how to create an elastic container registry and upload images to it and you will also learn everything about creating and updating an easy s cluster and how to deploy to an easy s cluster
+You will learn how to create an elastic container registry and upload images to it and you will also learn everything about creating and updating an easy s cluster and how to deploy to an ECS  cluster using continuous integration

+## Section 13: Deploying with Big Data - Deep Learning
-using continuous integration in Section 13.
+in Section 13.

 We will cover how to deploy your mother that was trained on and needs to score big heavy data.